-Schuberth’s new flip-front helmet – for touring and sportsbike riders
+Schuberth’s flip-front helmet – for touring and sportsbike riders

-The new Schuberth C4 is a flip-up fibreglass helmet that’s designed to work for both touring and sportsbike riders.
+The Schuberth C4 (basic and pro) is a flip-up fibreglass helmet that’s designed to work for both touring and sportsbike riders.
 Schuberth say it’s been designed to be super slippery and mega strong as well as have a liner that ticks all the comfort/wicking/anti-bacterial boxes.

 But one of its major selling points is that they’ve worked with bluetooth communicator specialists, Sena, to incorporate more or less everything you’ll need to wirelessly connect your helmet into the actual shell of the helmet.
 And that includes ariel, speakers and microphone.
 Nice.